najnesnaj/pinetime-zephyr/README.md

 * **board definition** Contains the board definition for the pinetime, ds_d6, and native_posix_64
 * **drivers** Contains the drivers for the pinetime, ds_d6
 * **samples** These are building blocks, which eventually end up in the oswatch-firmware.
+* **oswatch--** This is the actual firmware, and you can choose which functions you need

 ## Project Roadmap
 ### DONE
-- the display
+- the display (OLED and pinetime and computerscreen)
 - bluetooth BLE
 - graphics libraries
-- - LittlevGL
 - RTC
+- Alarm - Calendar
 - Serial NOR flash
-- accel sensor
+- accel sensor (not yet implented in oswatch--but driver exists)
-- heart rate sensor
+- heart rate sensor (not yet implemented in oswatch--but driver exists)
-- touchscreen (not with all the gizmo's yet)
+- touchscreen (modifying the focaltech driver works on pinetime! but not present (yet) in oswatch---)
 - CTS (setting time in bluetooth)
 - DFU (wireless firmware update)
 - serial port